-They’ll naturally conclude that listening to music helps with workout performance.
-But then I show them the next slide with three numbers on the control (no music) group highlighted: you can see (on the slideshow) that they actually had more push-ups than the treatment (music) group.
-Now I can challenge students to analyse the data and to see if they would trust these conclusions when 3/7 of the participants’ scores are not consistent with that conclusion.
+They’ll naturally conclude that Rememberol helps with memory.
+But then I show them the next slide with data from the control group highlighted: you can see (on the slideshow in the video) that they actually had higher test scores than the treatment group.
+Now I can challenge students to analyse the data and to see if they would trust these conclusions when 3/7 of the participants’ scores are not consistent with their original conclusion.
 We might discuss the implications of conclusions in experiments like drug trials: if you were experimenting a new drug that treated, let’s say Parkinson’s Disease, would you allow it to be manufactured and sold with these results?

 And now it should be rather straightforward to explain to students the purpose of inferential statistics: they enable us to statistically calculate whether or not we can “trust” our descriptive statistics.
 Researchers don’t have to analyse the data just by looking, as we’ve just done, because in most quantitative studies there are far more than 7 people and sometimes in the 1,000s, so this would be impossible.
 We apply the inferential tests to see if our results were actually a product of the manipulation of the IV or if there’s a good probability that they were simply by chance (the technical way of saying it is “we see the likelihood that we would get a given chance if our null hypothesis is true, which is a fancy way of saying we’re seeing if our results were a fluke).